Choosing The Right Lender

 One of the most important decisions in home buying is which bank or lender to use for financing.
 Very often the bank you have accounts or auto loans with is not the best choice.
-Consulting your Foxfire Realtor is the first step in choosing the right lender.
+Consulting your Foxfire Real Estate Broker is the first step in choosing the right lender.

-Your real estate broker with Foxfire will know which banks will loan on what types of homes (stick-built, log cabins, modular, double-wide, etc.); which banks are known to be speedy in closing on a transaction; and which banks use competent underwriters and appraisers and allow for appraisals to be transferred if for some reason a particular lender cannot produce the needed loan.
+At Foxfire we know which banks will loan on what types of homes (stick-built, log cabins, modular, double-wide, etc.); which banks are known to be speedy in closing on a transaction; and which banks use competent underwriters and appraisers and also those that will allow for appraisals to be transferred if for some reason a particular lender cannot produce the needed loan.

 Banks vary greatly on the rules they apply to the structure of homes.
 For example, many banks will not provide a 30-year mortgage on double-wide homes.
 Others will if the double-wide is newer, and has a permanent foundation.
 Some banks consider a permanent foundation to be blocks and mortar around the outside, and others consider concrete or block and mortar piers underneath to constitute a permanent foundation.

 Information such as this is important to know before wasting time and money on the wrong bank.
 Your Foxfire broker is the person who is “in the know” on matters such as these.